vdarkobar/Home-Cloud/shared/Cloudflare Argo Tunnel.md

 Setting up your DNS records:

-If exists, delete your A record that points to the domain root (@)
-Create CNAME record that points to the tunnel UUID (append *.cfargotunnel.com*)
-CNAME | @ | UUID.cfargotunnel.com
-or:
 create DNS record from the commandline
 ```
 cloudflared tunnel route dns <UUID or NAME> example.com
 (cloudflared tunnel route dns <UUID or NAME> www.example.com)
 ```
+To create DNS record manually:
+If exists, delete your A record that points to the domain root (@)
+Create CNAME record that points to the tunnel UUID (append *.cfargotunnel.com*)
+CNAME | @ | UUID.cfargotunnel.com

 Create configuration file
 ```